Youniwemi/mail-control/readme.txt

-=== Mail Control - SMTP Deliverability, Email logging, opens and clicks Tracking ===
+=== Mail Control - Email Customizer, SMTP Deliverability, logging, open and click Tracking ===
 Contributors: rahal.aboulfeth
-Tags: email tracking, email, smtp, email log, email deliverability, tracking, email marketing Requires at least: 5.0
+Tags: email customizer, smtp, email, email log, email deliverability, email tracking Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.1.1
 Requires PHP: 7.4
 License: GPL
-Stable tag: 0.2.6
+Stable tag: 0.2.7

-Control your SMTP email deliverability, track your emails clicks and openings, and allow defering the emails as a background process to speed up your pages.
+Design and customize email templates, control your SMTP email deliverability, track your emails clicks and openings, and allow defering the emails as a background process to speed up your pages.

 == Description ==

-Control your SMTP email deliverability, track your emails clicks and openings (reads), and allow defering the emails as a background process to speed up your pages.
+Design and customize your emails using Wordpress native customizer (compatible with WooCommerce), control your SMTP email deliverability, track your emails clicks and openings (reads), and allow defering the emails as a background process to speed up your pages.

-With Mail Control, you will be able to have a better control over how your emails are handled by wordpress.
+With Mail Control, you will have a better control over how your emails are handled by wordpress (and WooCommerce) from email design and customization to smtp delivery and click tracking.

+=== Email Designer using Wordpress native customizer === Design beautiful email using the Woocommerce compatible Email Customizer.
+The UI provided by Wordpress Native Customizer makes it easy to customize the look and feel of your emails.

 === Tracking and logging emails opening and clicks === This will allow you to optimize how you craft your emails content and get the better of your email marketing.

 === Sending Emails via an SMTP server ===
-Need a better deliverability for your emails? use a reputable SMTP server is the way to go.
+For a better deliverability for your emails, Mail Control lets you setup easily you favorite SMTP server.

 === Testing Email Deliverability of your SMTP server === Help you make sure your smtp servers checks all the requierements for the perfect deliverability by testing your SFP, DKIM and DMARC setup (and more on this to come).